 (Source 1：Energy and protein feed-to-food conversion efficiencies in the US and potential food security gains from dietary changes)（Source 2：Environmental Impacts of Cultured Meat Production）

 Economics of cell-based meat

 There are various estimates that prove the economical feasibility of cell-based meat.
-Integrculture Inc.’s “CulNet System” would be able to culture 1 kg of meat at ~$2 once scaled.
+Integrculture Inc.’s “CulNet system” would be able to cultivate 1 kg of meat at ~$2 once scaled.
 We will establish a protein source that is both ecologically and economically sustainable.
 The process of solving humanity’s grand challenge is also a huge market opportunity.

 （Source： An analysis of culture medium costs and production volumes for cell-based meat）